phantomspyder/php-playground/day-07-control/README.md

 > If a file without strict typing enabled makes a call to a function that was defined in a file with strict typing, the caller's preference (coercive typing) will be respected, and the value will be coerced.

 * Variables and constants cannot be used for the directive values as the directives are handled as the file is being compiled.
+## return
+* Returns the program control to the calling module.
+* If called
+    * within a function, the `return` statement immediately ends execution of the current function and returns its argument as the value of the function call.
+    * from global scope, the execution of the current script is ended.
+If the current script was included or required, then the cotrol is passed back to the calling file.
+If the current script was included, then the value given to return will be returned as the value of the `include` call.
+    * from within the main script, then script execution ends.
+If the current script file was named by the `auto_prepend_file` or `auto_append_file` configuration options in `php.ini`, then that script file's execution is ended.